-There’s a deep inner peace that arises when we learn that self-love is the key to all that we long for in life.
+A deep inner peace arises when we learn that self-love is the key to all we long for.

-Many women turn their backs on self-love because we don’t want to appear selfish, self-centred, or self–absorbed.
+Many women turn their backs on self-love because they don’t want to appear selfish, self-centred, or self–absorbed.

-We’ve been conditioned to believe that putting others first and meeting other’s needs is kind and compassionate and that if we spend too much time focusing on ourselves, we’re selfish.
+We’ve been conditioned to believe that putting others first and meeting others’ needs is kind and compassionate and that spending too much time focusing on ourselves is selfish.

-At an intellectual level, we may believe that self-love is important, but at a subconscious level, however, we have barriers preventing us from practicing self-love.
+We may believe that self-love is important at an intellectual level, but at a subconscious level, we have barriers preventing us from practicing self-love.

-If we do believe that loving ourselves is important, we find it almost impossible to act in ways that are self-loving.
+If we believe that loving ourselves is essential, we find it almost impossible to act in self-loving ways.
 Come to think of it, most of us don’t even know what self-love looks or feels like.

 I have the privilege of teaching meditation and mindfulness to women.
 I began to see a pattern that seemed to be the norm for most women.
-Many of us have a difficult time actually loving ourselves.
-This lack of self-love causes all sorts of problems in our lives that we attempt to fix by manipulating our external circumstances.
+Many of us have a difficult time loving ourselves.
+This lack of self-love causes many problems we attempt to fix by manipulating our external circumstances.

 If we do not know how to take care of ourselves and to love ourselves, we cannot take care of the people we love.
 Loving oneself is the foundation for loving another person.

-Doing the work to heal whatever needs to be healed in order to fully love oneself is the greatest thing that we can do for others and ourselves.
+Doing the work to heal whatever needs to be healed to love oneself fully is the greatest thing we can do for others and ourselves.

 I find it helpful to think of self-love as a way of being that honours the deeper essence of our souls.

-It’s often easier to identify what a lack of self-love looks like in our lives and then building from there.
+It’s often easier to identify a lack of self-love in our lives and then build from there.

 What does a lack of self-love look like in our lives?

-- Feeling anger, resentment, anxiety, stress, jealousy or excessive worry.
+Anger, resentment, anxiety, stress, jealousy, and excessive worry.

-- Tolerating and accepting being treated poorly by others.
+Tolerate and accept being treated poorly by others.

-What I’ve come to understand is that we can’t love others or show genuine compassion when we haven’t done our own work.
-When we haven’t done the work and moved into a place of self-love, our demonstrations of love are made in an attempt to fill ourselves up and have everything to do with us and very little to do with the other person.
+I’ve understood that we can’t love others or show genuine compassion when we haven’t cultivated self-love.
+When we don’t practice self-love, our demonstrations of love to others are often made to fill us up and have everything to do with us and very little with the other person.